WICK HOUSE - 1883

 In the mid-1900's this Daufuskie Island icon was converted to a winery by Arthur "Papy" Burn.
 Papy loved Daufuskie Island and his home.
 He began making wine from grapes, scuppernong, pears, elderberries and other fruit in this tiny shed in the early 50's.
 Locals soon dubbed the old wick house the Silver Dew Winery.
 The first mention of Silver Dew was when SC author Pat Conroy wrote about it in his Low Country novel, The Water is Wide in 1972.

 In an effort to show people more of the history of the Island, indigo and Sea Island Cotton has been planted and plans have been made to use one of the two small winery buildings as a wine shop while the other will be used to sell nautical items.
 The nearby lighthouse itself will be a restaurant/bar that will be fully open to the public.
 It is exciting that people will finally be able to have a look around inside of these historical landmarks.
-Soon guests will be able to relax, enjoy a glass of wine, listen to the tour guides to tell the story of the Bloody Point massacre, and learn all about this tiny sea island that we love so much.
+Guests can relax, enjoy a glass of wine, listen to the tour guides to tell the story of the Bloody Point massacre, and learn all about this tiny sea island that we love so much.